yosephdev/quizzy/README.md

 ## Wireframes

-The initial design phase of the Online Quiz App included the creation of wireframes to outline the app's layout and features.
-Using Figma, I started by designing the wireframe for the mobile version, ensuring a mobile-friendly user interface and a focus on usability.
-Once the mobile layout was finalized, I used it as a foundation to develop the wireframe for the desktop version, adapting the design to take advantage of the larger screen space.
+The initial design phase of the Online Quiz App included wireframes for both mobile and desktop versions to guide the development process:

-These wireframes provide a visual representation of the app's structure and are crucial for understanding the user flow and interaction design.
-Both wireframes are included in the project repository and can be viewed through the links below:

 ### Mobile Wireframe

 [View the Mobile Wireframe](docs/wireframe-Mobile.png)

-This wireframe illustrates the mobile interface, highlighting the user's navigation path and interaction points within the app.

 ### Desktop Wireframe

 [View the Desktop Wireframe](docs/wireframe-Desktop.png)

-The desktop wireframe shows the layout and features as they will be arranged in the desktop environment, offering a broader view of the content and functionalities.
+These wireframes provide a visual representation of the app's layout and features, ensuring consistency and usability across different devices.

 [Back to Top](#table-of-contents)